ReemElGezery/Automation/README.md

 * To run the allure report on your machine please type
 < allure serve "allure results path" > in your command prompt
-the report will be created in html format on your browser.
+and the report will be created in html format on your browser.